-Make sure whatever you choose has 4K resolution for the best possible resolution.
+Make sure whatever you choose has a 4K resolution for the best possible resolution.
 Look out for 40-inch TVs which are HDR-compatible to get the best from dark and light areas of the image on your screen.
-If possible, those which support HDR10+ and/or Dolby Vision are also preferable to just HDR10.
+If possible, those which support HDR10+ and/or Dolby Vision are also preferable to HDR10.

 OLED or LED?

 Even though you’re not likely to find an OLED panel at this size, LCD TVs still come in enough different flavors to make it worth knowing what you’ve got on your wish list.
 Those edge-lit LEDs can be much thinner and often more aesthetically pleasing, but their direct or back-lit LED counterparts can produce a more subtle and nuanced picture even if their frames aren’t quite as easy on the eye.